Menu

 Common Septic Tank Issues

 Septic tanks can fail, become clogged, or develop other issues, especially when not used properly.
 Grease and oils from the kitchen, baby wipes as well as feminine products flushed down the drain can cause clogs.
-A full tank or damaged baffles also let the “wrong waste” escape the tank.
+A full tank or damaged baffles also let the "wrong waste" escape the tank.

 Knowing how septic tank works, including the dos and don'ts, allows you to schedule maintenance and implement proper care.
 Maintaining good bacteria level, replacing damaged components on time as well as using expert help when necessary will not only ensure your system works but do so for decades.